-Exposure
+Exposure Metering

 Most digital cameras have built-in exposure meters.
 These meters read the amount of light in a scene to provide you with an even exposure.
-But there are several options for you to decide how that meter reads the light, and more specifically from where in the scene.
+But there are a number of options for you to decide how that meter reads the light, and more specifically from where in the scene.